London Internet Exchange: Technology

 Connecting is also possible from remote locations via the 'LINX from Anywhere' scheme via a range of layer 2 service/MPLS carriers.

 Redundancy of the network is managed using rapid-failover protection mechanisms such a VPLS service over an MPLS core (MPLS/VPLS) from Juniper and Extreme's Ethernet Automatic Protection System (EAPS).
 These restore connectivity within tenths of a second in the event of the loss of a network segment.

-In addition to the main peering infrastructure, LINX provides managed private interconnections (via Single Mode Fiber) between LINX members, and works with a number of fibre carriers to provide rapid connection between LINX members for private circuits.
+In addition to the main peering infrastructure, LINX provides managed private interconnections (via Single Mode Fibre) between LINX members, and works with a number of fibre carriers to provide rapid connection between LINX members for private circuits.
 These PI circuits may be used for any purpose, but are mainly intended for Private Peering arrangements between members.
 Private Peering is sometimes more appropriate for managing large flows of traffic between ISPs and/or Content Providers.

 Telehouse hosts the vast majority of internet peering traffic from LINX.